Nickel Creek: Celebrants (2023)

-After intermittent performances between 2014-2019, Nickel Creek began writing new material in early 2021.
+After intermittent performances between 2014 and 2019, Nickel Creek began writing new material in early 2021.
 On January 24, 2023, Nickel Creek announced a new album titled Celebrants, slated for release on March 24, 2023.
-The lead single “Strangers” was released the day the album was announced.
-They subsequently announced a tour on February 7, 2023.
+The lead single "Strangers" was released the day the album was announced.
+They then announced a tour on February 7, 2023.
+On 27 August 2023 they played Towersey Festival in Buckingham, England.